victor-abz/free-mentors/README.md

 ## Development setup

 This App is still under Development.
-You need to have Node Js installed on your system and to install all the dependencies for it to run on your system: paste the following to your package.json
+You need to have Node Js installed on your system and to install all the dependencies for it to run on your system: the following in the package.json are the dependencies we need

 ```sh
  "devDependencies": {